Caucasian campaign of Pompey: First campaign

-Pompey pursued Artoces into the centre of Iberia and brought him to battle near the river Pelorus.
+Pompey pursued Artoces into the center of Iberia and brought him to battle near the river Pelorus.
 Artoces main strength lay in his archers, but, using tactics reminiscent of the Athenians at the Battle of Marathon, Pompey disabled them by means of a rapid infantry charge, which brought his legionaries to close quarters before the enemy fire could take effect.
 Greek historian Plutarch called this battle a great battle and noted that Iberian casualties consisted of approximately 9,000 people, while more than 10,000 were taken captive by the Romans.

 The Iberians finally lost the war, and their king was forced to turn to diplomacy once more.
 He sent invaluable objects made of gold to Pompey and asked for a truce.
 Pompey demanded Artoces's children as hostages and, as the king was taking too much time to think it over, led his soldiers to Aragvi and crossed it so that he left Artoces no choice.
 He submitted, gave his children as hostages and signed the peace with the Romans.
 The Kingdom of Iberia was to be a friend and ally of the Roman Republic and accepted the terms of vassalage.

 After subduing Iberia, Pompey headed towards the small kingdom of Colchis and subjugated its main stronghold and various local peoples on the way through both cunning diplomacy and the use of force.
 He met up with the admiral Servilius and his fleet in Phasis and commanded them to blockade Mithridates who was still in his Bosporean kingdom, while he returned to Albania to quell a revolt.
 Pompey gave the rule of Colchis to Aristarchus, effectively making it a Roman province, part of Bithynia et Pontus.